 If poor airflow doesn’t feel like the trouble, then another issue is making your AC freeze.
 If this is what’s occurring, merely defrosting it won’t fix the issue.
 The evaporator coil will probably continually freeze unless you take care of the main problem.
 Get in touch with an HVAC technician to look for troubles with your air conditioner, which can include:

 - Refrigerant leak: AC units continuously use refrigerant, so it shouldn’t run out.
 Low refrigerant indicates a leak somewhere.
 Only a tech can pinpoint the leak, mend it, and recharge the system to the correct amount.

 - Grimy evaporator coil: If dirt accumulates on the coil, air can’t reach it, and it’s likely to freeze.

 - Nonfunctional blower: A broken motor or unbalanced fan can halt airflow over the evaporator coil.

-The next time your AC freezes up, get in touch with the NATE-certified technicians at Church Services to repair the trouble.
+The next time your AC freezes up, get in touch with the ACE-certified technicians at Church Services to repair the trouble.
 We have a lot of experience helping homeowners troubleshoot their air conditioners, and we’re sure we can get things working again fast.
 Contact us at 713-396-3760 to schedule air conditioning repair in Houston with us right away.